Erased (manga)

 Erased, known in Japan as (僕だけがいない街, Boku dake ga Inai Machi) (abbreviated (僕街, BokuMachi)), is a Japanese manga series written and illustrated by Kei Sanbe.
 It was serialized in Kadokawa Shoten's Young Ace magazine from June 2012 to March 2016, and is licensed in English by Yen Press.
 An anime adaptation by A-1 Pictures aired on Fuji TV's Noitamina programming block from January to March 2016, and a live action film was released in March 2016.
 A live-action drama series was released by Netflix in December 2017.
 A spin-off manga was published from June to November 2016 and the spin-off novel series by Hajime Ninomae was released in Kadokawa's Bungei Kadokawa magazine from November 2015 to March 2016.

 Plot

 In 2006, 29-year-old Satoru Fujinuma, a struggling mangaka living in Chiba, possesses an involuntary ability known as "Revival" that sends his consciousness back in time moments before a life-threatening incident, enabling him to prevent it from happening again.
-When his mother is murdered by an unknown assailant in his own home, Satoru's ability sends him back eighteen years into the past and Satoru is given the opportunity to not only save his mother, but also prevent a serial killer from taking the lives of three of his childhood friends including a young girl from another school.
+When his mother is murdered by an unknown assailant in his own home, Satoru's ability sends him back eighteen years into the past where he is given the opportunity to not only save his mother, but also prevent a serial killer from taking the lives of several of his childhood friends.